Saurabh-8585/Saurabh-8585/README.md

 ## 👨‍💻 About Me

-* 💼 Software Engineer with **3 years of experience** in software development and DevOps practices.
 * 🚀 Experienced in building and deploying applications using **Docker, Kubernetes, AWS, Terraform, and CI/CD**.
 * ☁️ Interested in **Cloud Infrastructure, DevOps, Platform Engineering, and Site Reliability Engineering**.
 * 🛠️ Hands-on experience with **AWS, Docker, Kubernetes, Terraform, GitHub Actions, Linux, and Git**.